JameRwj/MSAT_Windows/README.md

 # MSAT
-MSAT aims to provide a helpful tool to quantitatively analyze the shock instability problem for the second-order finite-volume MUSCL schemes.
+MSAT aims to provide a helpful tool to quantitatively analyze the shock instability problem for the schemes with three-point stencils.
 Detailed information about the matrix stability analysis method can be found in the following:
  - [M. Dumbser, J.-M. Moschetta, J. Gressier, A matrix stability analysis of the carbuncle phenomenon, Journal of Computational Physics 197 (2) (2004) 647–670](https://doi.org/10.1016/j.jcp.2003.12.013)
  - [W.Ren,W.Xie,Y.Zhang,H.Yu,Z.Tian,Numerical stability analysis of shock- capturing methods for strong shocks i:second-order muscl schemes (2023)](https://arxiv.org/abs/2305.03281)